-Pregnancy: CLONOTRIL PLUS should not be used during pregnancy unless clearly necessary and only after careful consideration of the risk/benefit.
+Pregnancy: Escitalopram and Clonazepam tablets should not be used during pregnancy unless clearly necessary and only after careful consideration of the risk/benefit.

-Neonates should be observed if maternal use of CLONOTRIL PLUS continues into the later stages of pregnancy, particularly in the third trimester.
+Neonates should be observed if maternal use of Escitalopram and Clonazepam tablets continues into the later stages of pregnancy, particularly in the third trimester.
 Abrupt discontinuation should be avoided during pregnancy.
 The following symptoms may occur in the neonate after maternal use in later stages of pregnancy: respiratory distress, cyanosis, apnoea, seizures, temperature instability, feeding difficulty, vomiting, hypoglycaemia, hypertonia, hypotonia, hyperreflexia, tremor, jitteriness, irritability, lethargy, constant crying, somnolence and difficulty sleeping.
 These symptoms could be due to either serotonergic effects or discontinuation symptoms.
 In a majority of instances, the complications begin immediately or soon (<24 hours) after delivery.

-Nursing Mothers: The effects of CLONOTRIL PLUS on the breastfed infant and on milk production are unknown.
-The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for CLONOTRIL PLUS and any potential adverse effects on the breastfed infant from CLONOTRIL PLUS or from the underlying maternal condition.
+Nursing Mothers: The effects of Escitalopram and Clonazepam tablets on the breastfed infant and on milk production are unknown.
+The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for Escitalopram and Clonazepam tablets and any potential adverse effects on the breastfed infant from Escitalopram and Clonazepam tablets or from the underlying maternal condition.

-Pediatric Use: The safety and effectiveness of escitalopram-containing medicines have been established in adolescents (12 to 17 years of age) for the treatment of major depressive disorder.
+Paediatric Use: The safety and effectiveness of escitalopram-containing medicines have been established in adolescents (12 to 17 years of age) for the treatment of major depressive disorder.
 Although maintenance efficacy in adolescent patients with major depressive disorder has not been systematically evaluated, maintenance efficacy can be extrapolated from adult data along with comparisons of escitalopram pharmacokinetic parameters in adults and adolescent patients.
 The safety and effectiveness of escitalopram have not been established in pediatric (younger than 12 years of age) patients with major depressive disorder.
-In a reported 24-week, open-label safety study in 118 children (aged 7 to 11 years) who had major depressive disorder, the safety findings were consistent with the known safety and tolerability profile.
+In a reported 24-week, open- label safety study in 118 children (aged 7 to 11 years) who had major depressive disorder, the safety findings were consistent with the known safety and tolerability profile.
 Safety and effectiveness of escitalopram has not been established in pediatric patients less than 18 years of age with Generalized Anxiety Disorder.
 Decreased appetite and weight loss have been observed in association with the use of SSRIs.
 Consequently, regular monitoring of weight and growth should be performed in children and adolescents treated with an SSRI.

-Geriatric Use: Because CLONOTRIL PLUS undergoes hepatic metabolism, it is possible that liver disease will impair elimination.
-Metabolites of CLONOTRIL PLUS are excreted by the kidneys; to avoid their excess accumulation, caution should be exercised in the administration of the drug to patients with impaired renal function.
+Geriatric Use: Because Escitalopram and Clonazepam tablets undergoes hepatic metabolism, it is possible that liver disease will impair elimination.
+Metabolites of Escitalopram and Clonazepam tablets are excreted by the kidneys; to avoid their excess accumulation, caution should be exercised in the administration of the drug to patients with impaired renal function.
 Because elderly patients are more likely to have decreased hepatic and/or renal function, care should be taken in dose selection, and it may be useful to assess hepatic and/or renal function at the time of dose selection.
 Sedating drugs may cause confusion and over-sedation in the elderly; elderly patients generally should be started on low doses of Clonazepam and observed closely.

-4.7 Effects on ability to drive and use machines:
+4.7 Effects on ability to drive and use machines